 - Place identity and landscapes in science fiction/fantasy TV.

-I completed my PhD from the University of Glasgow titled ‘Religious Women and Their Communities in Late Medieval Scotland’ (2005) My publications include themes of prosopography of religious women in Scotland, abbesses, monastic education and literacy and female religious life in general.
+I completed my PhD from the University of Glasgow titled ‘Religious Women and Their Communities in Late Medieval Scotland’ (2005) My publications include themes of prosopography of religious women in Scotland, women monastic superiors, monastic education and literacy, and the lives of medieval women religious in general.

-I received a full scholarship from the College of Arts to undertake retraining in the heritage sector and completed the MSc in Landscape Integrated Research and Practice (with Distinction) from the University of Glasgow.
+I received a full scholarship from the College of Arts to undertake retraining in the heritage sector and completed the MSc in Landscape Integrated Research and Practice (with Distinction) from the University of Glasgow (2014-15).

 I am one of the original Steering Committee members and was the Publications & Communications Officer for the research group: The History of Women Religious of Britain and Ireland. http://historyofwomenreligious.org/